TheJJ/ceph-cheatsheet/README.md

 * Add the OSDs with normal procedure as above
 * Let all OSDs peer, this might take a few minutes
 * `ceph osd unset norebalance nobackfill`
+  * now the cluster fills up the new OSDs
 * Everything's done once cluster is on `HEALTH_OK` again